fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 As the list already hints, two output variables were chosen.
 To predict two variables from one model SciKit Learn's [MultiOutputRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputRegressor.html) was used.

-> **Note:** Since the target variables are numerical and thus continuous, the regression variant of the KNN algorithm is used.
+> **Note**: Since the target variables are numerical and thus continuous, the regression variant of the KNN algorithm is used.

 ## Measuring Accuracy
 SciKit Learn's Machine Learning algorithms provide a `score()` function to each fitted model.
 Through calling `model.fit().score()` we measured an accuracy of about 70% throughout our model.
 This value is calculated by dividing the correctly predicted values by all predicted values in the training set.